-Send comments or proposed revisions to this document via email to the following address: disa.stig\spt@mail.mil.
+Comments or proposed revisions to this document should be sent via email to the following address: disa.stig\spt@mail.mil.
 DISA will coordinate all change requests with the relevant DoD organizations before inclusion in this document.
 Approved changes will be made in accordance with the DISA maintenance release schedule.